jamesheald/COIN/README.md

 ### Fitting the model to data

 The parameters of the COIN model are fit to data via maximum likelihood estimation.
 Use the adaptation property to define the data.
-The data should be in vector form with one element per trial (use NaN on trials where no measure of adaptation was obtained).
-Once the parameters of the model and the paradigm have been defined (see [Properties](#properties)), the negative log likelihood of the data can be estimated by calling the objective_COIN method on object obj:
+The data should be a vector with one element per trial (use NaN on trials where no adaptation measure was obtained).
+After defining the parameters of the model and the paradigm (see [Properties](#properties)), the negative log likelihood of the data can be estimated by calling the objective_COIN method on object obj:
 ```
 o = obj.objective_COIN;
 ```